A Paradigm of Peace

 (x*)δ(x-`x)=(`x)δ(x-`x) ↔ ((1/x')*)δ(1/x'-1/`x')=(1/`x')δ(1/x'-1/`x')

 where δ represents the Kronecker delta function

 H*=((px)*)2/2m=-((h/2π)2/2m)∂2/∂x2 ↔ (1/H')*=(1/((px')')*)22m=-((2πh)-22m)∂2/∂[1/x']2

 E=nhν ↔ E'=hν'/n'

-An EPR experiment, starting with a singlet "zero" spin state, needs considered first the possible vacuum effects in that neighborhood.
+An EPR experiment, starting with a singlet "zero" spin state, needs to consider first the possible vacuum field effects in that neighborhood.
 These primarily determine, before decay, the half-life of the parent particle through the real/virtual phase space interference unique to it.
 This experiment progresses much like the double-slit situation.
 The paired photons emitted sustain quantum entanglement, a statistical correlation inherent to the intersecting phase histories of each.
 Entanglement thus entails virtual wavefunctions interfering with actual ones: reciprocally nested phase spaces maintain probabilistic causality without necessitating superluminal signaling, "hidden" variables, or myriad obsolete universes.

 Picture an ellipsoid in phase space given by